mmastrac/stylus/docs/src/getting-started/stylus-test.md

 - `-v, --verbose...` - Pass multiple times to increase the level of verbosity (overwritten by STYLUS_LOG)
 - `-h, --help` - Print help

-## Description

-The `stylus test` command allows you to run a specific monitor test immediately and see its output without starting the full server.
+The `stylus test` command runs a specific monitor test immediately and shows you the output without starting the full server.
+This is perfect for debugging monitor scripts or checking if your configuration works.

 ## Example